-Personalized recommendation algorithms learn a user's preference for an item by measuring a distance/similarity between them.
-However, some of the existing recommendation models (e.g., matrix factorization) assume a linear relationship between the user and item.
-This approach limits the capacity of recommender systems, since the interactions between users and items in real-world applications are much more complex than the linear relationship.
-To overcome this limitation, in this paper, we design and propose a deep learning framework called Signed Distance-based Deep Memory Recommender, which captures non-linear relationships between users and items explicitly and implicitly, and work well in both general recommendation task and shopping basket-based recommendation task.
-Through an extensive empirical study on six real-world datasets in the two recommendation tasks, our proposed approach achieved significant improvement over ten state-of-the-art recommendation models.
+Personalized recommendation algorithms learn a user's preference for an item, by measuring a distance/similarity between them.
+However, some of existing recommendation algorithms (e.g., matrix factorization) assume a linear relationship between the user and item.
+This approach may limit the capacity of the recommender systems, since the interactions between users and items in real-world applications are much more complex than the linear relationship.
+To overcome this limitation, in this paper, we design and propose a deep learning framework called Signed Distance-based Deep Memory Recommender, which captures non-linear relationship between users and items directly and indirectly, and work well in both general recommendation task and shopping basket-based recommendation task.
+Through extensive empirical study on six real-world datasets in the two recommendation tasks, our proposed approach achieved significant improvement over ten state-of-the-art recommendation models.
+Our source code is available at an anonymized URL.